NG-NEST/ng-nest/lib/ng-nest/ui/loading/examples/en_US/default/default/readme.md

 ---
 order: 1
-label: '基础用法'
+label: 'Base'
 ---

-使用 `x-loading` 属性显示/隐藏加载中。
+Use the `x-loading` property to show/hide the loading.